-Finally, he let himself ride, giving Charger full reign to gallop as he wanted to.
-A few minutes into his journey, with the wind whipping at his face, Wade had already forgotten the stress of this morning.
+Finally, he let himself ride, giving Charger full rein to gallop as he wanted to.
+A few minutes into his journey, with the wind whipping at his face, Wade had already forgotten the stress of the morning.

-This was what work in the wild west was supposed to be, wasn’t it?
+This was what work in the Wild West was supposed to be, wasn’t it?
 He wondered about the sort of life that Franklin Hayes must have had, most of it behind desks and filling out reports, or always meeting people.

 He doesn’t see this.
 Doesn’t know this is what drives men to work out here.

-The route back to Cheyenne was getting longer with every day’s work taking the trail further out, and it was late afternoon by the time that Wade caught up with Franklin at Gilmor’s Saloon, where the Union Pacific representative had hired a room to act as his stay and his office.
+The route back to Cheyenne was getting longer with each day of work taking the trail further out, and it was late afternoon by the time Wade caught up with Franklin at Gilmor’s Saloon, where the Union Pacific Agent had hired a room to act as his stay and his office.

-“
+“Hayes, we’ve got a problem,” Wade greeted the Agent without so much as a handshake.
+Hayes was the official representative of the company, sent about the companies business to receive reports, authorize payments—and hear the complaints.

+“Another one?”
+Franklin looked up warily.

-The Red Devils, that’s the best guess,” Wade explained to his superior when he finally got into the room.
+“A gang has been attacking the railroad.
+First we got our barn torched, and then one of the new bridges was sabotaged.
+My guess is that it’s the Red Devils.”
+Wade explained to his superior when he finally got into the room.

 “The Red Devils?
 Ah.
 You’ve heard of them then?”
-Franklin looked no different than the month previous, apart from the fact he had clearly had a haircut and a new frock coat.
+Franklin looked no different than the month previous, apart from the fact he had had a new frock coat and he’d also had a haircut.

-Times are treating you well, Wade did his best to hide his scorn.
+Times are treating you well, I see.

+Wade did his best to hide his scorn.

-It was hard for Wade to not look at Franklin in a different light after everything that had happened.
-Hayes had said absolutely nothing about the trouble that the Red Devils had been causing to Union Pacific lines.
-Hayes also had said nothing about the fact that Silas Laramie was some sort of unofficial guardian of the Cheyenne stretch of the railway.
+It was hard for Wade not to look at Franklin in a different light after everything that had happened.
+Hayes had said absolutely nothing to Union Pacific lines about the trouble that the Red Devils had been causing.
+Hayes had also said nothing about the fact that Silas Laramie was some sort of unofficial guardian of the Cheyenne stretch of the railway.

-“I heard about them in the form of waking up with half the works on fire a few nights ago,” Wade’s voice was heavily.
+“I heard about them when I woke up to half the works on fire a few nights ago,” Wade’s voice was heavy.

 “I heard.
 I came as soon as I got your report.
 Are the men alright?
-No one hurt?”
+Anyone hurt?”
 Franklin asked.

 He got points for asking that first, Wade considered.
-Only then, did Franklin inquire how far behind they were going to be.
+Then, Franklin inquired as to how far behind they were going to be.

 “At this rate, we’ll be a month off schedule,” Wade shrugged.
 He really didn’t care for the timings, despite the way that Franklin clutched at his cravat as if it would save him from choking.

 “It’s clear that this stretch is being targeted.
-We’ve had slow downs and accidents and just today the bridge over Crow’s Foot Creek was out.
-You’re going to need to hire guards and patrols.
-At least,” Wade pointed out.
+We’ve had slowdowns and accidents and just today the bridge over Crow’s Foot Creek was out.
+You’re going to need to hire guards and patrols as a bare minimum,” Wade pointed out.

 Franklin flashed an embarrassed grin.
-“I’m not authorized for that much of a change in personnel.
-But I’ll take your suggestion to the CEO.
+“I’m not authorized for that much of a change in personnel, but I’ll take your suggestion to the CEO.
 I can release funds for the repairs though…”

-Franklin had come with two guards himself, as well as two small locked chests with enough bullion to pay off the various wages for all the workers and Wade himself, with an extra stipend to settle the construction accounts.
+Franklin had come with two guards himself, as well as two small, locked chests with enough bullion to pay off the various wages for all the workers and Wade himself.
+There was an extra stipend to settle the construction accounts.
 Secretly, Wade wondered just how over budget the Cheyenne line had become, as Hayes had lost his usual generous, charming air and now appeared tense and worried.